holehouse-lab/soursop/docs/usage/quickstart.rst

 Dependencies
 ************************

-``camparitraj`` has a number of standard dependencies that we suggest should be installed in the following order.
+``soursop`` has a number of standard dependencies that we suggest should be installed in the following order.

 ``numpy`` - core numerical computing algorithms ``scipy`` - core scientific computing algorithms